 Relapse after initial treatment will occur in approximately 10 to 15 percent of patients with early-stage disease and up to 40 percent of patients with advanced-stage disease at diagnosis [1-3].
 Following the completion of therapy and restaging after the documentation of complete response, patients are seen at periodic intervals to assess a possible relapse.
 When planning the post-treatment surveillance strategy, care should be taken to limit the number of computed tomography (CT) scans, particularly in younger individuals, given concerns about radiation exposure and the risk for second malignancies [4-6].
 There is no role for routine positron emissions tomography (PET) or PET/CT imaging in the longitudinal follow-up of asymptomatic patients after response assessment .
 (See "Radiation-related risks of imaging studies".)

-The majority (approximately 70 percent) of relapses occur within the first two years of diagnosis.
-After this point, the risk of relapse drops substantially.
+The majority (approximately 70 percent) of relapses occur within the first two years of diagnosis, and the risk of relapse declines thereafter.
 As an example, in one study of 1402 patients with HL followed for a median of 8.4 years, the risk of relapse within five years of diagnosis was 18 percent .
 The risk of relapse within the subsequent five years declined for patients who were relapse free at one year (10 percent), two years (5.6 percent), three years (3.5 percent), and five years (2.5 percent).
 After three years, the prognosis of patients with advanced-stage disease is comparable to that of early-stage disease.

 - Oza AM, Ganesan TS, Leahy M, et al. Patterns of survival in patients with Hodgkin's disease: long follow up in a single centre.
 Ann Oncol 1993; 4:385.